W. Douglas Catterall

 "Suddiga gränser, befästa minnen och de skotska diasporan i 1700-talets Göteborg," invited lecture given at the Högre seminarium of Ekonomisk-historiska institutionen of Göteborgs universitet, May 23, 2007.

-given under the auspices of the Centre for Early Modern Studies at the
+a conference given under the auspices of the Centre for Early Modern Studies at

 "Interlopers in an Intercultural Zone?: Early Scots Ventures in the 17th-Century Atlantic World," invited paper given at "Pioneers, Adventurers, and the Creation of the Atlantic World: An interdisciplinary conference on the emergence of the 'Atlantic World'," at the University of Bristol, September 23-25, 2005.